If the address is a business, and no one lives or stays there, respond online to answer a few questions about the address.

 This depends on the type of unit you are living in.
-Each independent living or assisted living unit is treated as a separate home and has the option to respond online, by phone, or by mail.
+Each independent living or assisted living unit is treated as a separate household and will have the option to respond online, by phone, or by mail.
 People living in skilled-nursing or hospice units will be counted as part of the Group Quarters Operation.
-If you are not sure whether you will be counted as part of the Group Quarters Operation, check with the person who collects your rent.
+If you are not sure if you will be counted as part of the Group Quarter Operation, check with the person who collects your rent.

 If you will be living in American Samoa, the Commonwealth of the Northern Mariana Islands, Guam or the U.S. Virgin Islands, a Census Bureau worker will contact you to complete your questionnaire in person.
 You do not need to complete your 2020 Census questionnaire online.
 Visit Island Areas to learn more.

 The U.S. Census Bureau began an in-office review of the nation’s addresses in 2015.
 We update this list using information from the U.S. Postal Service, tribal, state, and local governments, satellite imagery, and other sources.